Alachua County fights Clemons push to expand BOCC

 The Alachua County Board of County Commissioners (BOCC) says a bill proposed by Republican state Rep. Chuck Clemons is an attack on the county’s home-rule charter and its citizens.

-At a special meeting Monday, the BOCC discussed the Clemons bill and the impact it would potentially have on Alachua County.
+At a special meeting Monday, the BOCC discussed the Clemons bill and the impact it would potentially have on Alachua County, voting unanimously to oppose it.

 If passed, the bill—which Clemons provided to Mainstreet Daily News—would “expand the board of county commissioners to seven members; requiring the election of five county commissioners in single member districts and two county commissioners at large.”